8th Grade Curriculum

 Physical Science 8

-In Eighth Grade, students will participate in Physical Science.
-This provides students with a working knowledge of how math and science truly interact on a consistent basis.
+Physical Science provides students with a working knowledge of how math and science truly interact on a consistent basis.
 The curriculum units included in this course are Lab Safety, The Scientific Method, Scientific Measurements and Math Skills, Motion and Forces, Work and Machines, Energy, and Sound and Light.
 Through these units of study, students are strongly encouraged to explore, experiment and increase the knowledge of science that they have acquired through previous courses.
 This course is very hands-on with several labs and activities that require students to properly use various pieces of scientific equipment and follow proper scientific lab and safety procedures.

 Science is best understood when students truly experience it.
 This course allows students to participate in hands-on activities that help them naturally develop a deeper understanding of science.
-Students will have opportunities to work in groups, collaborate with one another and discuss their work which allows them to experience what scientists really do.
+Students will have opportunities to work in groups, collaborate and discuss their work which allows them to experience the job of a scientist.
 Virtual field trips and several forms of technology are utilized throughout this course which provides students with very accurate and current methods for learning and understanding science.

 Several forms of technology will be used throughout the school year to helps students develop a variety of strategies for reading, writing, researching and presenting ideas.
 Students will work both individually and in groups on projects and pieces that they will create.
 Students will be encouraged to respectfully critique each other as they work together to fine-tune their writing and speaking.
 They will also work together to examine and critique published works.